Geneva corridor into the US

 Discreet on Quai du Mont-Blanc.
 Invisible in Cambridge.

-US market architecture for Geneva-headquartered family offices, biotech and medtech principals, engineering-commercial firms, and private-banking-adjacent operators.
-The Romandie commercial register reads as substance at home and as silence in Cambridge, Boston, and the American intermediary set.
+US marketing for Geneva-headquartered family offices, biotech and medtech owners, engineering-commercial firms, and private-banking-adjacent operators.
+The Romandie commercial language lands as substance at home and as silence in Cambridge, Boston, and the American intermediary set.

 The Geneva business is real.
 Standing on Quai du Mont-Blanc, in the Romandie biotech corridor, or inside the EPFL spinout cluster has been earned through decades of scientific rigour, regulatory cleanliness, and Swiss-French understatement.
 The pipeline asset works.
 The decision is made to put weight into the US market.
 A US subsidiary opens, a US licensing conversation begins, a US clinical site comes online, or a portfolio company starts its American commercialisation.
 The first ninety days do not match the model.
 US meetings happen.
 US follow-up goes cold.